rhawrami/nlrb_loc/README.md

 I'd also like to include a longer timeframe, or at least cases that are still open.

-I don't know if anyone will see this, but if you do, thanks for reading!
+I don't know if anyone will see this, but if you read to this point, thanks!